Debitum Review 2024: Up to 15% on Regulated P2P Platform!

 War in Ukraine

-The war in Ukraine has had a direct impact on Debitum.
-At the time the war broke out, Ukrainian lender Chain Finance had an outstanding portfolio of EUR 1.9 million on Debitum.
+The war in Ukraine had a direct impact on Debitum due to the default of the Ukrainian lender Chain Finance.
+At the time of the default, EUR 1.9 million of outstanding assets on Debitum were affected.
 The repayment of these loans has been frozen until further notice, citing force majeure.

-In July 2023, the platform announced a restructuring of the outstanding receivables, in which the Debitum subsidiary “DN Funding Alpha” takes over Chain Finance’s obligations to Debitum investors.
-As part of this restructuring, Debitum has held out the prospect of full repayment of loans affected by the war.
-Accordingly, the lender, which resumed new lending activities at the beginning of 2023, could service all claims.
+In July 2023, the platform announced a restructuring of the outstanding receivables, in which the Debitum subsidiary “DN Funding Alpha” took over the obligations of Chain Finance towards Debitum investors.
+As part of this restructuring, Debitum has held out the prospect of full repayment of the loans affected by the war.
+Accordingly, the lender could repay the outstanding receivables six years after the end of the force majeure.

 Debitum-Review-War-Ukraine